wesleyvanderlee/Thesis/Proposal/proposal_main.md

 Using speed-up mechanisms.
 	Smarter learning algorithm.
 	Fuzz- and test-case selection, etc.
+	Design choices for interaction.

 ## Methodology
-A process for inferring state machines of Android applications shall be developed and a proof of concept tool shall be developed accordingly.
+A process for inferring state machines of Android applications will be developed and a proof of concept tool shall be developed accordingly.
 The process and the tool must adhere to a 'smart' learning process, meaning the process adheres to the correctness and time-feasibility requirements.
 The research project refines to the following research tasks:
 	1. Understand model learning algorithms and diverse fuzzing techniques.
 Also depict different applications of model learning.
-	2. Consider how 1 can be applied to the mobile testing environment.
+	2. Consider how 1. can be applied to the mobile testing environment.
 	3. Define use cases for model learning to the cyber security domain.
 	4. Establish the process like depicted in Figure 1.
 	4. Implement the process to a proof-of-concept.